Originally published October, 2019. Updated October, 2021.

 There are so many capabilities, it is hard to know where to start.
 But, we make it our business to know.
 Consider our team your “Microsoft Azure Jedi Masters.”
 We asked a few of these masters to share their Microsoft Azure knowledge and favorite features.
 Check out their responses and tips for businesses that want to maximize their Azure ROI.

-6 Microsoft Azure Services and Features You Need to Secure and Grow Your Business
+6 Tips for Leveraging Microsoft Azure Services and Features to Manage Network Security and Grow Your Business

 1. Reserved Site Recovery